Promptineer/MusicManager/README.md

 ## Usage

 The Music Manager addon is designed to be used primarily through signals.
 Once enabled, it acts as a singleton, allowing you to control music playback from anywhere in your project.
+Even when changing scenes.

 ### Signals